 An increase in the average age of new hires and lower turnover in the existing workforce contributed to an increase in the average age of workers, from 45.1 years old in 2006 to 46.7 in 2015.

 The ratio of state and local government employees to Virginia residents was 53.8 per 1,000 residents in 2014, up slightly from 53.2 in 2013.
 Among U.S. states, that ranks Virginia 32nd, with Nevada again having the lowest number at 38.7 employees.
 Virginia has a higher number of state and local government employees per resident than Tennessee (49.4) and Maryland (50.5), but lower than North Carolina (55.3).
 The U.S. average was 50.8 state and local government employees per 1,000 residents in 2014.

 According to the Virginia Information Technologies Agency (VITA), 100 percent of state agencies had a designated Information Security Officer (ISO) and 86 percent had written security audit plans in 2014.
 Over 92 percent of IT projects are on track, according to VITA's May 2016 quarterly update -- a dip from the previous quarter, but an improvement of as much as 55 percent over quarterly performance the previous year.

 Major IT Projects with "On Track" Status, 2013-2016

 |VITA Project Management and Oversight, Quarterly Status Reports|

-The Pew Center on the States cites state project management systems in transportation as a best practice.
+PEW cites state project management systems in transportation as a best practice.
 Data from the Virginia Department of Transportation shows that the percentage of transportation-related construction and maintenance projects completed on time and on budget has fluctuated in recent years.
-The percentage of projects completed on time in 2013 was stable: 80 percent, as it was in 2012.
-However, the percentage completed on-budget dipped from 95 percent to 91 percent in 2013.
+The percentage of projects completed on time in 2016 went up slightly, to 83 percent; the percentage completed on-budget rose from 93 percent in 2014 and 2016 to 96 percent in 2016.